Christmas gifts for dogs are one of the most fun things you can shop for this holiday season – or at least that’s how we feel here at My Dog’s Name.

-What we love about this is that it’s a fun surprise for dogs and pup parents alike.
+We love this because it’s a fun surprise for dogs and pup parents alike.
 Getting a delivery every month is exciting!
 And it’s also a convenient way to try out new treats and toys that you probably never would have heard of.

 Bacon-flavored bubbles?
-This might just be one of the coolest Christmas gifts for dogs we’ve come across.
+This might be one of the most extraordinary Christmas gifts for dogs we’ve come across.

-Dogs just love to chase and chomp bubbles, and let’s be honest, it’s a whole lot of fun to watch.
+Dogs love to chase and chomp bubbles and let’s be honest; it’s a whole lot of fun to watch.
 It’s the gift that keeps on giving.

 To get started, you load up the Bubbletastic Bacon Bubble Machine with the safe, 100% non-toxic solution, turn it on and sit back and watch your dog go crazy trying to catch the yummy bubbles.

-This is an awesome gift that’s very different from the standard array of bones, balls and plush toys.
+This is an excellent gift that’s very different from the standard array of bones, balls, and plush toys.

-Versatile and strong, the Wubba is designed for both indoor and outdoor use.
+Versatile and strong, the Wubba is designed for indoor and outdoor use.
 And this is a toy that you can play with, too!
-Their floppy tails make them easy to pick up and throw, making it perfect for a game of fetch and/or tug-of-war.
+Their floppy tails make them easy to pick up and throw, making them perfect for a game of fetch or tug-of-war.